Authentic Lessons for 21st Century Learning

 • Rescue and Resistance (7 articles available)

-Direct students to choose one article from one of the nine categories.
+Direct students to choose one article from one of the five categories.
 Encourage students to explore things they don’t know about.
 Transition to slide 8.
 Give students 20 minutes to select and read the article and, on their Note Catcher, write a 10-sentence summary of their article and three things they learned.
 Allow extra time as needed.

 Transition to slide 9.
 Ask students to share out some of the things they learned from their article and explore questions they still have.
 Allow students to ask each other questions about their topic.